 2010s to Present

-I have seen jewelry produced from year 2010 and onwards come with dating format alphabet + year of production + season code.
-Alphabet A, B, C, D, E, F and P before year of production were observed.
+Many but not all jewelry produced from year 2010 and onwards come with dating format alphabet + year of production + season code.
+Alphabet A, B, C, D, E, F, I, L and P before year of production were observed.
 E.g.:

 - C11V means jewelry under continuous line (continuous code V) produced in year 2011.

 - A13C means jewelry under cruise line (season code C) produced in year 2013.